AdrianoW/IDS-test/README.md

 	1.5

 This would continue in alphabetical order until the all the files in `wc_input` have been processed.
 For simiplicity, you may assume that all the text files are lowercase.

+* *Do I need to use MapReduce or Hadoop?*
+No, while you should make sure the algorithms you use scale for larger text files, you do not need to use Hadoop or the MapReduce programming paradigm.